Compact Mixed-Use Residential Development (Hopewell, NJ)

 North Elevation Rendering (Broad Street)

 The three-story, 44-unit apartment building synthesizes two competing local aesthetics: (A) the traditional residential vernacular of horizontal vinyl siding and Hardie panels, and (B) the renovated industrial brick style of the few larger buildings in the town.
-The building’s L-shaped plan carefully avoids an underground waterway that cuts diagonally across the site.
 The building’s façade is clad in solid brown-red brick on the ground floor, and a lighter red brick masonry veneer on the floors above.
 A tiled portion of the flat roof serves as an outdoor lounge deck.

 This scalar dispersal attempts to respectfully acclimate the building into the context of a town composed almost exclusively of single-family residences.
-Each living space is lit by large operable windows with industrial steel Juliet balconies.
+Each living space is lit by large operable windows with industrial steel Juliet balconies at the upper floors.